acooney613/acooney613.github.io/_posts/2023-12-12-post-dataviz.md

 ### Playoff Success and Fan Attendance

-After getting the values from the correlation matrix I wanted to take a deeper dive into postseason success and various factors that may be contributing to a teams overall success.
-I first made a barchart between the end of season result and the overall fan attendance as shown below.

-The first thing I wanted to explore was the potential relationship between fan attendance numbers and a teams overall success measured by their postseason run.
-Looking at the image below we can see that, on average, teams that make the posteason filled more of their stadium than teams that missed the postseason.
-One of the largest bars belonged to teams that would go on to win the world series, while the second smallest bar belonged to teams that missed the playoffs entirely.
+After getting the values from the correlation matrix, I wanted to take a closer look into postseason success and various factors that may be contributing to a teams overall success.
+First I made a barchart between the end of season result and the overall fan attendance as, shown below.
+I wanted to explore the potential relationship between fan attendance numbers and a team's overall success, measured by their postseason run.
+Looking at the image below, we can see that, on average, teams that make the posteason filled more of their stadium than teams that missed the postseason.
+One of the largest bars belonged to teams that would go on to win the World Series, while the second smallest bar belonged to teams that missed the playoffs entirely.

 <div align = 'center'>
 <img src = '/assets/images/result.png'>
 </div>

-Looking at the image above we can see that, on average, teams that make the posteason filled more of their stadium than teams that missed the postseason.
-One of the largest bars belonged to teams that would go on to win the world series, while the second smallest bar belonged to teams that missed the playoffs entirely.
+Looking at the image above, we can see that, on average, teams that make the posteason filled more of their stadium than teams that missed the postseason.
+One of the largest bars belonged to teams that would go on to win the World Series, while the second smallest bar belonged to teams that missed the playoffs entirely.
 This relationship does look consistent with what we found in the correlation matrix above as we received a correlation coefficient value of 0.37 meaning that teams that make it farther in the playoffs also tend to have higher fan attendance.
 This relationship could potentially show the importance of fan attendance numbers for a team looking at making a deeper playoff run, and speaks to the 'homefield advantage' that most teams strive for.

 I dove deeper into this thought of fan attendance and decided to create a barchart using the World Series resultss from 2012 to 2022 (excluding 2020 as there is no attendance data) to see if there was a common trend.